Search StreamScheme

 calendar1 Last Updated

 Viewers love to interact with streams and help manage the content where they can.
-A simple way to give them some control in your stream is to enable song requests and let them select from a list of royalty-free music for Twitch that you can access easily.
+A simple way to give them some control over your stream is to enable song requests and let them select from a list of royalty-free music for Twitch that you can access easily.

 This post will go over what music is acceptable on Twitch and explain how you can set up the Streamlabs chatbot to help people request different songs.